aleksve/ischedule/README.md

 **More advanced example**

-In this example, two jobs are scheduled for periodic execution.
+In this example, two tasks are scheduled for periodic execution.
 The first one is scheduled with an interval of 0.1 seconds, and the second one is scheduled with an interval of 0.5 seconds.
-The second job takes a lot of time to complete, stress-testing the scheduler.
+The second task takes a lot of time to complete, stress-testing the scheduler.

 ```python
 import time